praiman99/cert-ovpn-rere/README.md

-# Certificate-Openvpn-Mod
+# Cert-ovpn-rere
-This is installation replace certificate Openvpn Mod long days
+This is installation replace certificate Openvpn Mod for sc rere

 <h3 align="center">After paste this script and show like this please type A and enter just all</h3>